foo123/Dialect/README.md

 // r:       raw, pass as is
 // l:       typecast to string suitable for a "LIKE" argument with appropriate quotes
 // f:       typecast to escaped string or comma-separated list of escaped strings representing identifier, table or field reference(s) with appropriate quotes (see `.escapeId` method above)
-// d:       typecast to integer or comma-separated list of integers
+// i:       typecast to integer or comma-separated list of integers
+// d:       typecast to float or comma-separated list of floats
 // s:       typecast to escaped string or comma-separated list of escaped strings with appropriate quotes (see `.escape` method above)
 // if no modifier is present default typecasting is "s:" modifier, i.e as escaped and quoted string